 Last December 16,000 homes and businesses were hit by flooding and, according to the government’s committee on climate change, flooding in the UK is set to get more common.

 And while there is plenty of advice on how to mitigate the effects of flood damage to your home – such as installing basement pumps, raising your electrics and fuse boxes, and tiling floors rather than fitting carpets – there is not a great deal of advice to gardeners about how to cope after a flood.

 What happens to plants when it floods?

 Plants need oxygen to live, and they take this from the soil through their roots.
-Waterlogging occurs when the soil is so wet there is not enough oxygen to enable the plant to respire.
+Waterlogging occurs when the ground is so wet there is not enough oxygen to enable the plant to respire.
 Waterlogging also allows other harmful gases to accumulate in the root zone.

-Short term waterlogging will shut a plant down – its root tips will start to decompose and its growth will stop.
+Short term waterlogging will shut a plant down – its root tips will start to decompose, and its growth will stop.
 If this situation continues then eventually the plant will die.

 You don’t need to see water on the surface of the ground for waterlogging to cause problems.